Year in Review: IBS Flares

 It's important to remember self-care.
 That sentiment sounds especially hard, given the struggle to feel a sense of normalcy during this irregular time.

-Over the course of the pandemic, I have definitely noticed an increase in constipation that was never there before, which could very well be due to inactivity.
-I try my best to workout at the very least once a week, but it's hard to feel the need to leave the house unless you absolutely have to in the current climate.
+Over the course of the pandemic, I noticed an increase in constipation that was never there before, which could very well be due to inactivity.
+I try my best to work out at least once a week, but it's hard to feel the need to leave the house unless you have to in the current climate.

-Even though there won't be a magical light that will flick on and solve all of our problems once the clock turns midnight on December 31, I am hoping that the year will prove to be better than this one.
+Even though there won't be a magical light that will flick on and solve all of our problems once the clock turns midnight on December 31, I hope the year will be better than this one.
 As such, I hope that will align with the occurrences of my flare-ups.

 Here's to better thoughts and better bowels in the new year.